Ozzie Albies Player Props: Braves vs. Nationals

-Ozzie Albies -- with a slugging percentage of .615 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves against the Washington Nationals, with Josiah Gray on the mound, on June 9 at 7:20 PM ET.
+The Atlanta Braves, including Ozzie Albies and his .622 slugging percentage over his past 10 games, take on starter MacKenzie Gore and the Washington Nationals at Truist Park, Saturday at 4:10 PM ET.

-He collected three RBI (going 1-for-5 with a home run and a walk) in his previous game against the Mets.
+He had a one-hit performance in his most recent game (1-for-3) against the Nationals.

 Ozzie Albies Game Info & Props vs. the Nationals